 Projection-based AR

-Projection-based AR apps don’t require mobile devices to display content; they project the digital graphics onto a chosen surface or object.
+Projection-based AR apps don’t require mobile devices to display content; they project digital graphics onto a chosen surface or object.
 This means that users don’t need to use or wear devices to augment reality.

 Retailers can use projection-based AR to enhance the presentation of new products.
 For example, Moo-Young Concept Shop took advantage of AR-powered installations to ignite their customers’ interest in their projected products.